Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Experiments

-\textbf{Comparison to SotA Methods.} X-DOM is also compared with five very recent SotA methods, including MaxLogit \cite{HendrycksBMZKMS22}, KL-Matching \cite{HendrycksBMZKMS22}, ReAct \cite{sun2021react}, MaSF \cite{haroush2022a} and NMD \cite{dong2022neural} , with their results reported at the top of Tabs. \ref{tab:main_result_cifar10} and \ref{tab:main_result_cifar100}.
-Among all our four X-DOM methods and the SotA methods, ViM-DOM is consistently the best performer except the CIFAR10 data in Tab. \ref{tab:main_result_cifar100} where Energy-DOM is the best detector.
-This is mainly because the ViM is generally the best semantic-feature-based OOD scoring method, and X-DOM can perform better when the plug-in base model is stronger.
-Further, it is impressive that although the base models MSP, ODIN and Energy that largely underperform the SotA competing methods, X-DOM can significantly boost their performance and outperform these SotA competing methods on nearly all cases in Tabs. \ref{tab:main_result_cifar10} and \ref{tab:main_result_cifar100}.
+\textbf{Comparison to SotA Methods.} DFB is also compared with five very recent SotA methods, including MaxLogit \cite{HendrycksBMZKMS22}, KL-Matching \cite{HendrycksBMZKMS22}, ReAct \cite{sun2021react}, MaSF \cite{haroush2022a} and DML+ \cite{Zhang_2023_CVPR} , with their results reported at the top of Tabs. \ref{tab:main_result_cifar10} and \ref{tab:main_result_cifar100}.
+Among all our four DFB methods and the SotA methods, ViM-DFB is consistently the best performer except the CIFAR10 data in Tab. \ref{tab:main_result_cifar100} where Energy-DFB is the best detector.
+This is mainly because the ViM is generally the best semantic-feature-based OOD scoring method, and DFB can perform better when the plug-in base model is stronger.
+Further, it is impressive that although the base models MSP, ODIN and Energy that largely underperform the SotA competing methods, DFB can significantly boost their performance and outperform these SotA competing methods on nearly all cases in Tabs. \ref{tab:main_result_cifar10} and \ref{tab:main_result_cifar100}.

-\textbf{The Reasons behind the Effectiveness of X-DOM.} We aim to understand the effectiveness of X-DOM from two perspectives, including the domain and semantic OOD scoring, and the latent features learned in X-DOM, with the results on the Textures dataset reported in Figs. \ref{fig:domain_score} and \ref{fig:tsne} respectively.
-We can see in Fig. \ref{fig:domain_score} that the domain OOD scores in X-DOM enable a significantly better ID and OOD separation than the semantic OOD scores, indicating that the ID and OOD samples can be easier to be separated by looking from the domain features than the semantic features since there can be more background domain regions/pixels than the foreground semantic ones in each ID/OOD image.
-From the feature representation perspective, compared to the features learned in the vanilla $K$-class classifier in Fig. \ref{fig:tsne} (left), the features learned by the $(K+1)$-class classifier in X-DOM (Fig. \ref{fig:tsne} (right)) are more discriminative in distinguishing OOD samples from ID samples.
-This may be due to that training the classifier using fine-grained pixel-wise class labels helps learn better semantic features, in addition to the learning of the domain features.
+\textbf{The Reasons behind the Effectiveness of DFB.} We aim to understand the effectiveness of DFB from two perspectives, including the foreground and background OOD scoring, and the latent features learned in DFB, with the results on the Textures dataset reported in Figs. \ref{fig:domain_score} and \ref{fig:tsne} respectively.
+We can see in Fig. \ref{fig:domain_score} that the background OOD scores in DFB enable a significantly better ID and OOD separation than the foreground OOD scores, indicating that the ID and OOD samples can be easier to be separated by looking from the background features than the semantic features since there can be more background differences than the foreground ones in each ID/OOD image.
+From the feature representation perspective, compared to the features learned in the vanilla $K$-class classifier in Fig. \ref{fig:tsne} (left), the features learned by the $(K+1)$-class classifier in DFB (Fig. \ref{fig:tsne} (right)) are more discriminative in distinguishing OOD samples from ID samples, which demonstrates that the classifier can learn better ID representation after disentangling foreground and background features.